Polish farmers anger Ukraine with border blockade, grain spillage | Headlines

 "The scattering of Ukrainian grain on the railroad tracks is another political provocation aimed at dividing our nations," Ukrainian Deputy Prime Minister Oleksandr Kubrakov said in a post on X. Ukrainian Economy Minister Yulia Svyrydenko said Kyiv has informed the European Commission of the actions of Polish protesters at the Ukrainian border and expected a robust response.
 Agriculture Minister Mykola Solskyi said the grain was headed to Germany and would not have entered the Polish market.

+Polish President Andrzej Duda told Ukrainian Radio and the Suspilne broadcaster that the Polish government is negotiating with the farmers and trade unions and that he hopes the issue will be resolved through talks.
+"We are trying to solve this problem," Duda said, according to a transcript published on Tuesday on his presidential website.

+"This is a certain conflict of interests between farmers and producers of agricultural products in Ukraine - farmers who fear for their existence."
 Farmers across Europe have been demonstrating over a range of grievances, including constraints placed on them by European Union measures to tackle climate change, and what they say is unfair competition from abroad, particularly Ukraine, after an EU decision in 2022 to waive duties on Ukrainian food imports.
-Protesters' tractors carried banners that read: "With grain flowing from Ukraine, Polish farmers will go bankrupt".

-An organiser of the protest at Doruhusk crossing, Marcin Wielgosz, said buses would be allowed to cross once an hour on Tuesday, but no truck would pass from 0800 to 1800 local time.
 "In my opinion, the border should be closed.
 Procedures and systems should be clarified and then maybe it could reopen but not with the rules that we have now.
-Because right now you can bring whatever you want, however much you want... into Poland," he told Reuters.
+Because right now you can bring whatever you want, however much you want ... into Poland," he told Reuters.
+COUNTER PROTEST

-COUNTER PROTEST Kyiv says its agricultural exports through eastern Europe have not damaged EU markets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)